-Anyin Li, Facundo Martin Fernandez, Zhong Lin Wang, and Yunlong Zi from the Schools of Materials Science and Engineering, and Chemistry and Biochemistry at Georgia Tech have demonstrated a novel approach to quantitatively control the number of ions generated for MS using triboelectric nanogenerator (TENG) output.
+Anyin Li, Facundo Martin Fernandez, Zhong Lin Wang, and Yunlong Zi from the Schools of Materials Science and Engineering, and Chemistry and Biochemistry at Georgia Tech have demonstrated a novel approach to quantitatively control the number of ions generated for mass spectrometry using triboelectric nanogenerator (TENG) output.
 The high output voltage of TENGs is ideal to induce both nanoelectrospray ionization (nanoESI) and plasma discharge ionization with the flexibility of generating controlled single polarity or alternating polarity ion pulses ranging from 1.0 to 5.5 nC with an onset charge of 1.0 nC.
 Spray pulse duration is adjustable on demand between 60 ms and 5.5. s.
 This invention achieves high MS analysis sensitivity (~0.6 zeptomole) with minimum sample consumption, native protein conformation conservation, and patterned ion deposition onto both conductive and insulating surfaces.

 - Superior control over ionization process in duration, frequency, and polarity